MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tools-btvs.md

 ### Frontline Protocol Analysis System usage

-1. Run `btvs.exe -Mode Frontline` on the same machine using the command prompt\Powershell console.
+1. Run `btvs.exe -Mode Frontline` on the same machine using the command prompt\PowerShell console.

 1. Select the **Start Capture** button (Red button on the tool bar).